simerplaha/Actor/README.md

 ```

 # WiredActor
-Managing message types for each `Actor` can be a lot of work for `Actor`s that do
+Managing message types can be a lot of work for `Actor`s that do
 not require message serialisation.

 `WiredActor`s can be created on any `class` instance or `object` where functions
 can be sent and invoked as messages on Actors.

 Functions can also be scheduled similar to message scheduling